The Ultimate Guide on How to Open a Gym or Studio

 Start-Up Task #11: Confirm Zoning Regulations

-Make sure the site you have selected is zoned for a gym.
+Make sure the site you have selected is zoned for a fitness business.
 You don’t want to commit to a space and find out the site cannot house your particular business.

-If the site is not zoned for a fitness center, you may be able to go in front of a zoning board and get the zoning adjusted and the club approved.
+If the site is not zoned for a gym or studio, you may be able to go in front of a zoning board and get the zoning adjusted and the club approved.

 Start-Up Task #12: Purchase the Property or Negotiate and Sign a Lease